 # Search

-In a span labeling project, two types of searches are available: **Standard** and **Advanced.**
+In a span labeling project, two types of searches are available: **Basic** and **Advanced.**

-The **Standard search** allows users to perform simple searches based on text and labels using keywords or regular expressions (regex).
-This search type is intuitive and provides quick access to relevant data by matching the input with the text or labels in the project.
+The **Standard search** allows you to perform simple searches based on text and labels using keywords or regular expressions (regex).
+It provides quick access to relevant data by matching the input with the text or labels in the project.

 **Word filter**